A stunning photograph of the raging power of a stormy sea. But while the power of a stormy sea is immense, so is the strength of the tide.

 A little bit more research........

-Having established, to our own satisfaction, that tidal could be both feasible and viable, we did some other checks.
+Having established, to our own satisfaction, that tidal could be both feasible and viable, we did some other investigations.

 We checked grid connectivity with National Power.
 As we were able to work around the clock all we needed was grid synchronisation to 50Hz.
 National Power told us of methods used for "long term intermittent" (such as hydro) but as we had defeated the "turn of the tide" problem and had 24/7 generation standard synchronisation was fine.

 A major problem with renewables is the way they have to operate and need to have equipment called "inverters" to supply into the grid.
-We were aware of grid problems caused by supraharmonics emitted by inverters through liaison with the National Physical Laboratory, but given the power levels and the way the AC can be controlled with 'tidal', inverters are not needed.
-The tide is so predictable a tidal power station can be operated in all ways like any other 24/7 power station.
+We were aware of grid problems caused by harmonics (both super and supra) generated by inverters through discussions with the electrical power group at the National Physical Laboratory, but given the power levels and the way the AC can be controlled with 'tidal', inverters are not needed.
+The tide is so predictable a tidal power station can be operated in all ways like any other 24/7 power station and by its size and location on land can add a considerable amount of grid inertia, true "heavy flywheel" operation.

 Help was provided here by National Grid itself and by some now-retired former employees of the Charles Parsons turbine factory situated in Heaton, Newcastle.
-The help on "electrical Q factor" from the National Physical Laboratory was priceless.
+The help on "electrical Q factor" from the National Physical Laboratory was of great value.